edufford/CarND-MPC-Project-P10/Reflection.md

 <img src="./images/Plot_XY.png" width="900">

+*Figure 3 - Simulation result plot for car's position vs waypoints on the track*

 <img src="./images/Plot_Speed.png" width="900">

+*Figure 4 - Simulation result plot for vehicle speed*

 <img src="./images/Plot_Steer_Throttle.png" width="900">

+*Figure 5 - Simulation result plots for steering angle and throttle*

 <img src="./images/Plot_CTE_EPSI.png" width="900">

+*Figure 6 - Simulation result plots for CTE and EPSI error amounts*

 The MPC controller is able to keep a **good driving line** with **smooth steering** and achieves a **peak speed of 110 mph**!
 It is also able to stay between 90-110 mph for each lap.